hadipourh/autoguess/README.md

 docker run --rm -it autoguess
 ```

-The constructed image is self-contained including MiniZinc, PySAT, pySMT, SageMath.
-Although Autoguess includes a direct Python interface to [Gurobi](https://www.gurobi.com/) as well, Gurobi is not included in the above image.
-Hence, Gurobi and its license should be installed separately if you are willing to use the MILP-based method to solve the guess-and-determine problem.
+The provided image is self-contained and includes MiniZinc, PySAT, pySMT, and SageMath.
+While Autoguess also offers a direct Python interface to [Gurobi](https://www.gurobi.com/), Gurobi itself and its license are not included in the image.
+If you wish to use the MILP-based method to solve the guess-and-determine problem, you will need to install Gurobi separately.
+For Linux and macOS, you can use the installer available in [this repository](https://github.com/hadipourh/grabgurobi).

 ### Method 2